 Seattle, WA, 98195-2350

 Computer Science and Engineering at the University of Washington working with Professors Yejin Choi and Luke Zettlemoyer, and my thesis was on interpreting and generating instructional recipes.
-I am interested in machine learning for natural language understanding, natural language generation, and machine learning.
+I am interested in natural language understanding, natural language generation, and machine learning.
 I was supported by an NSF fellowship

 - Chloé Kiddon and Pedro Domingos.
 Knowledge Extraction and Joint Inference Using Tractable Markov Logic.
 In the Joint Workshop on Automatic Knowledge Base Construction and Web-scale Knowledge Extraction (AKBC-WEKEX 2012) at NAACL-HLT 2012.
 2012.